kingban1/AccusoftServices-Image-Compression-NodeJS-Sample/README.md

 # nodejs image compression
 The following is sample code for compressing an image using node.js along with Accusoft Cloud Services API
 ###Overview
-The Accusoft Cloud Services image compression API gives you faster image compression, decompression and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
+The Accusoft Cloud Services (ACS) image compression API gives you faster image compression and decompression, and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
 Compress JPG and PNG files.
 Learn more about [Accusoft Cloud Services image compression here](https://www.accusoft.com/products/accusoft-cloud-services/acs-compression/).
 ###Installation
 Download the package and type